DIVISION OF STUDENT SERVICES

 Of those alumni who graduated between 2000-2010 and pursued advanced degrees (between 50 and 60 percent of all graduates), 17 percent have earned PhDs; 61 percent have earned master’s degrees; 11 percent have JDs or LLDs (law); 5 percent MDs or DDS (medicine); and one percent have earned other degrees such as associate degrees in arts or sciences. (*all figures as of spring 2011).
 It is likely that some of those who earned MA and MS degrees during the last decade are continuing study towards a PhD.

 Reed faculty members are your most valuable sources as you pursue the question, Do I want to attend graduate or professional school?

 Seek a trusted faculty adviser to begin the conversation at least 18 months in advance of the time you would most likely start a graduate or professional school program.
-Take a few minutes to go over the career services handout on reference protocol.
+Take a few minutes to go over the Center for Life Beyond Reed handout on reference protocol.
 It will help you brush up on the dos and don'ts of asking for references.

 See the box to the right for more specific information relevant to your advanced study goals, including application timelines.

 Alumni can also be terrific resources as you consider your options.
 Search the alumni directory for Reedies in your fields of interest.

 Schedule a meeting with a Center for Life Beyond Reed graduate adviser.
 Call 503.777.7550.

 APPLICATION NUTS & BOLTS

 Click here for a collection of resources to help you with graduate school examinations, personal statement guides, as well as general admission and graduate research resources.